 The introduction of new officials to fill high-level positions is not exclusively an issue after a gubernatorial election.
 Many appointees, particularly in certain positions, are not inclined to stay in the governor's cabinet or sub-cabinet positions for a full term.
-For example, the average tenure of chief information officers (CIOs) is 31.5 months, according to the National Association of State
+For example, the average tenure of chief information officers (CIOs) is 31.1 months, according to the National Association of State

-Chief Information Officers (NASCIO).
-The average tenure of a Medicaid Director is even shorter, 19 months, according to the National Association of Medicaid Directors.4
+Chief Information Officers (NASCIO).5 The average tenure of a Medicaid Director is even shorter, 21 months, reported the Center for Healthcare Strategies.6